tomphlpp/eks-bucstop/README.md

+## Warning: Before this can be used collaboratively, you must configure terraform remote state storage.
+(Can be an s3 bucket)

 # EKS Terraform Provisioning with Helm

 This repository provisions an Amazon EKS cluster using Terraform and deploys applications using Helm.